vasilakisfil/Introspected-REST/README.md

 affects and drives those specifications.
 If IETF sees that people are using the specifications differently than these have been defined, IETF should update them or create new ones.

+### 10.5.2.
+Other limitations
+Performance issues of sending an introspective request

 ### 10.6 Enhancements
 We need to do an options request everytime, performance issue.